Salishoma/mecash-app/README.md

 - **GET** */api/transactions/transaction-history* - To view all transactions done by the wallet owner.Throws AuthenticateUserException for unauthorized users.
 - **POST** */api/wallets/account* - To create wallet.Throws AuthenticateUserException for unauthorized users.
 - **GET** */api/wallets/account* - To get wallet.Throws AuthenticateUserException for unauthorized users.

+## Application Swagger Docs

+The swagger docs api for each module can be accessed via *<BASE_URL>/swagger-ui/index.html*

 # Database Tables Structure